amplience/ca-frontend-renders/README.md

 </br>

-# Content Authoring Frontend Renders #
+# Content Authoring Accelerators #
 This repository is intended as an accelerated starting point for implementing Amplience Content Authoring; it contains commonly used content types and the front end render templates required to display them.

 <div align="center">